-While living on a budget, a great way to save some money is to dramatically reduce your housing expenses by finding a roommate to share your space with.
+While living on a budget as a single person, a great way to save some money is to dramatically reduce your housing expenses by finding a roommate to share your space with.
 This instantly reduces your expenses and allows you to put the money to better use.
-And, despite what you might think, finding a roommate is always a possibility for many different housing situations – nowadays a lot of people are looking for affordable housing while living on a budget.
+Despite what you might think or any reservations you might have, finding a roommate is always a possibility for many different housing situations – nowadays a lot of people are looking for affordable housing while living on a budget.